What is Search and Rescue Training?

 The term “disaster rescue” or “urban rescue” is used to describe structural collapse rescue.
 Because of the dangers that collapsed buildings pose to both searchers and victims, people who perform search and rescue operations in these areas require specialized training.
 Specialized skills are required to rescue victims buried in rubble without causing further injury.
 Cadaver hunters are sometimes included in this category.

 Air searches are used to locate missing aircraft and may also be used to locate people who have become lost in the wilderness.
-Volunteer pilots and aircraft are frequently provided local flying clubs for these searches.
+Volunteer pilots and aircraft are frequently provided by local flying clubs for these searches.
 A pilot’s license is required, as well as experience flying at low altitudes and standard search and rescue training.

 The search for lost watercraft or people who have fallen into a body of water is known as water rescue.
 The coast guard frequently conducts these searches at sea.
 Helicopters may be used in rescue operations.
 Canoes, boats, and kayaks are frequently used in inland water search and rescue training.
 Experience with swift water, swamps, and floods may be required.